Tag: Catherine West

 The below Parliamentary question was asked by Catherine West on 2016-05-10.

-To ask the Secretary of State for Health, how many paramedics were employed by the London Ambulance Service in each of the last five years.
+To ask the Secretary of State for Health, how many ambulances are currently in service in London; and how many ambulances were in service in London in each of the last five years.

 Jane Ellison